davisbradleyj/workout-tracker/README.md

 - jQuery - library supplement to JavaScript controlling application logic
 - Node.js - runtime environment which executes the JS code
 - Express - framework for Node.js to create a server
-- MongoDB -
+- MongoDB - a document oriented, NoSQL database
-- Mongoose -
+- Mongoose - an object data modeling library for MongoDB and Node.js
 - Git - version control system to track changes to source code
 - GitHub - hosts repository that can be deployed to GitHub Pages
 - Heroku - host for deployed application